spiritanand/AnandSurPortfolio2022/README.md

 ### 🔱 Forking ?

 Yes, you can fork this repo.
 There is no copyright except my logos.
-But, please give proper credit by linking back to <a href="https://anandsur.com">anandsur.com<a/>\
-_I do not support Plagiarism_.\
 Thanks!